domesticatedviking/TextyMcSpeechy/README.md

 ## February 16 2025: TTS dojo with dockerized Piper ready to use in docker-dev branch
 - Since installing Piper has become quite challenging due to complex dependency issues, I have made a version of the TTS dojo that runs Piper from a docker container.
 It is running well and will become the default branch when it is completely ready.
 - All the code needed to train models is finished in the `docker-dev` branch along with the `Dockerfile` and `docker-config.yml` necessary to build the required Docker image.
-It is ready to use if you know how to set it up.
 - There is now a prebuilt docker image on dockerhub for maximum convenience.
 - A basic install guide is now up as well